ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-mutable-property-of-props-interface.md

   </a>
 </div>

-This rule disallow making public properties of constructs or stack `Props` (interfaces) mutable.
+This rule disallows mutable properties in `Props` interfaces for CDK Constructs or Stacks.
+(It prohibits defining properties in an interface whose name ends with "Props" without the `readonly` modifier.)

-It is not a good to specify mutable public properties in props, as this can lead to unintended side effects.
+Specifying mutable properties in `Props` interfaces is not recommended as it can lead to unintended side effects.

 ---